 Because life should be more about reality than perception.
 Social media makes it easy to get it flipped, and we often expect people to cultivate these flawless online personas.
 But the truth is that expectation is all about us — not them.
 We expect people to share what we want to see, rather than supporting people in what is important to them.
 It is pure selfishness, and it really needs to end.

 Guess what?
-A couple years I was on a medication caused me to gain a lot of weight — but I didn’t realize it was the medication until after I asked my awkward question on Facebook, and loads of supportive people helped me get to the bottom of it.
+A couple years I was on a medication that caused me to gain a lot of weight — but I didn’t realize it was the medication until after I asked my awkward question on Facebook, and loads of supportive people helped me get to the bottom of it.
 After I discontinued use, my superawesomesexysmart husband was my accountability partner and helped me lose the weight, and I am back down to 115lb!
 I feel better than I have in a long time, both physically and mentally, and I am able to perform really well at work and in grad school — summa cum laude here I come!
 Oh, and I think women should get paid the same as men for doing the same job.

 That short paragraph probably made a few petty people see red.